 - enrol you back into the pension at regular intervals (usually every three years), if you meet the eligibility criteria and aren’t in a workplace pension

-- pay your full contributions on time, to whoever runs your pension scheme
+- pay your full contributions on time, to the pension scheme provider

 If you’re already in a workplace pension, your employer must confirm in writing that the pension meets the government’s new standards.